-You should be that whole business of tying in the fashion with movement.
-And so when I think that's music to the ears of most osteopaths and chiropractors, so those aren't the only people in our audience because we've also got some, some GPS and physiotherapists and so on, but the bulk of the audience is osteo in Cairo.
-And and I think there'll be fascinated by what you've had to say what you will have to say this evening.
+You should be.
+That whole business of tying in the fascia with movement and so on, I think that's music to the ears of most osteopaths and chiropractors, so those aren't the only people in our audience because we've also got some, some GP, some physiotherapists and so on, but the bulk of the audience is osteo and chiro.
+And I think they'll be fascinated by what you will have to say this evening.
 And we could recommend the previous three recordings, which are up on the website.
-And I think one of our one of our viewers this evening, has already watched all those in preparation for this and send you an email about it.
-But yeah, so impressed with that, that is really more preparation than I've done.
+And I think one of our viewers this evening has already watched all those in preparation for this and sent you an email about it.
+But yeah.

+I'm so impressed with that, that is really...

+That's more preparation than I've done.

 Indeed, I know.
-So

-I remember those previous broadcasts, but actually, it's a struggle sometimes.
-But to pull back the information, let me just get back to the ones we've done before.
+People think I remember those previous broadcasts, but actually, I struggle sometimes to pull back the information.
+Let me just get back to the ones we've done before.
 Just a quick word on controlling the goal.
 I liked that one, because I think the thrust of that was that stability training is not worthless, it's just not any better than any other training that you might do for the body.
 I think that was kind of the message you were getting across there, wasn't it?

 Yeah.
-And that actually spontaneous, rich, healthy movement.
-You know, when we talk about control as a completely other thing to stability training, and it's, as you say, it's not that it's, it's not got value, it's just not the whole show, you know, and that we have this whole kaleidoscope of different factors that come together to create healthy, spontaneous, joyful, playful movement.
-And what I see so much of is people who've been really given the control message, and they there's no joy or spontaneity in their movement at all.
-You know, it's it's very cognitive, and they don't really feel it.
-And so it's about Yes, let's let's have the concepts of understanding how we manage forces.
-But let's not kind of get too hooked up on the word control because then it becomes something that's quite contrived and effortful and a lot of stability control exercises that certainly I've seen in the past.
-And I'm sure it'll resonate with the audience.
-A lot of the vendors and not the least bit functional.
-And I think, you know, functionality is great gained a great deal of mileage in physical therapy circles over recent years hasn't.
+And that actually spontaneous, rich, healthy movement, you know, when we talk about control as a completely other thing to stability training, and it's, as you say, it's not that it's not got value, it's just not the whole show, you know, and that we have this whole kaleidoscope of different factors that come together to create healthy, spontaneous, joyful, playful movement.
+And what I see so much of is people who've been really given the control message, and there's no joy or spontaneity in their movement at all.
+You know and it's very cognitive, and they don't really feel it.
+And so it's about yes, let's have the concepts of understanding how we manage forces.
+But let's not kind of get too hooked up on the word control because then it becomes something that's quite contrived and effortful.

+And a lot of stability control exercises that certainly I've seen in the past and I'm sure also resonates with the audience, a lot of them are not the least bit functional.
+And I think, you know, functionality has gained a great deal of mileage in physical therapy circles over recent years, hasn't it?

-it hasn't yet that in itself has taken us down another rabbit hole.
+It has and yet that in itself has taken us down another rabbit hole.
 Because then functional has become a different set of exercises, and, you know, with certain kinds of equipment, and in a way, it's the same problem.
 But now we've got it in a different element.
 And this is why the reclaiming the word functional, has been really important to me.
 And that's why it was in the title of the book.
-And to say, well, functional movement doesn't mean that we we go back into these really prescribed things, but with more planes now and standing up.
+And to say, well, functional movement doesn't mean that we go back into these really prescribed things, but with more planes now when standing up.
 Functional for me is what is the inherent logic of us as a moving organism.
-And we're really trying to teach people as about reclaiming their movement, inheritance, and what is functional there, what actually makes sense in the body, when you're moving, rather than these very prescriptive exercises that in theory should turn into movement.
+And what I'm really trying to teach people is about reclaiming their movement inheritance, and what is functional there, what actually makes sense in the body, when you're moving, rather than these very prescriptive exercises that in theory should turn into movement.